Waterproofing is the process of making a building's foundation capable of preventing water and moisture intrusion to ensure a dry, safe interior.

 How Footing Drains Work

-When a house is built, a perforated drain pipe is placed next to the foundation footing.
-This pipe, called a footing drain, collects water from around the perimeter and sends it away from the building — usually into the city storm system or a sump pump basin.
+When a house is built, a perforated drain pipe is installed alongside the foundation footing.
+This pipe, called a footing drain, collects water around the perimeter and directs it away from the building—typically into the city storm system or a sump pump basin.

 Over time, that drain fills up with soil, sediment, and roots.
 Once it clogs, water has nowhere to go.
-It starts pressing against the foundation walls, creating what plumbers call hydrostatic pressure.
+It begins to press against the foundation walls, creating what plumbers call hydrostatic pressure.
 That pressure is what causes leaks through cracks or seams in the foundation.

-We often find this problem in older Seattle homes — especially those built before the 1980s.
-Once the footing drain stops working, no amount of patching from the inside will stop the leak long-term.
-That’s when full foundation waterproofing becomes necessary.
+We often encounter this problem in older Seattle homes, especially those built before the 1980s.
+Once the footing drain stops working, no amount of internal patching will stop the leak long-term.
+That's when full foundation waterproofing becomes necessary.

 Our Foundation Waterproofing Process